TiannaW24/fearless-items/README.md

     * Initial application creation with ability to show, add, update, and destroy Items

 ## Future Features
+* Implement several additional environments for testing, staging and production
 * Implement endpoint versioning
 * Implement authentication to prevent unauthorized access to the api
-* Implement a Swagger interface to document endpoint specification and generate test cases
+* Implement a Swagger interface to document endpoint specifications and generate test cases